miramor/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/README.md

 # FYS-STK4155 Applied Data Analysis and Machine Learning.
 Repository of collaborative coursework for FYS-STK4155 Applied Data Analysis and Machine Learning at the University of Oslo.
 The course covers central algorithms and methods essential for studies of statistical data analysis and machine learning.
-There are a total of three projects, which are outlined below.
+There are a total of three main projects, which are outlined below.
 Each project folder contains the source code and a report.

 ## Projects